ibm-cloud-docs/account/iam-idp-integration.md

 You can integrate with your external identity provider (IdP) to securely authenticate external users to your {{site.data.keyword.cloud}} account.
 By using your IdP, you can provide a way for users in your company to use single sign-on (SSO).
 Connecting your cloud account with an {{site.data.keyword.appid_full_notm}} instance of your choice makes it all possible.
 {:shortdesc}

+A more commonly used authentication method in {{site.data.keyword.cloud_notm}} that federates you for all {{site.data.keyword.IBM_notm}} products and has no usage charges is IBMid federation by registering your company's domain.
+Registering a company's domain with {{site.data.keyword.IBM_notm}} enables users to log in to {{site.data.keyword.IBM_notm}} products and services by using their existing company user credentials.
+Authentication is then handled by your company's identity provider through single sign-on (SSO).
+For information about how to register your company for a federated ID, see the [IBMid Enterprise Federation Adoption Guide](https://ibm.box.com/v/IBMid-Federation-Guide){: external}.
+An {{site.data.keyword.IBM_notm}} sponsor, such as an offering advocate or client advocate, is required when you request to register federated IDs.

-Each account can have up to five IdPs added through the Identity providers page in the Access (IAM) section of the console.
-You set up your IdP by selecting which {{site.data.keyword.appid_short}} instance to integrate with IAM.
-Then, the IdP is given a random realm ID that is the unique prefix for users of that {{site.data.keyword.appid_short}} service instance.
+If you choose to use an external IdP reference through IAM, each account can have up to five IdP references added through the Identity providers page in the Access (IAM) section of the console.
+You set up your IdP reference by selecting which {{site.data.keyword.appid_short}} instance to integrate with IAM.
+Then, the IdP reference is given a random realm ID that is the unique prefix for users of that {{site.data.keyword.appid_short}} service instance.

 Setting up the integration between your {{site.data.keyword.appid_short}} instance, which is already configured with your IdP, and your {{site.data.keyword.cloud_notm}} account makes it so you can continue to manage all users externally in your IdP.
 It also simplifies the log in process to your cloud account for users in your enterprise.
 After the integration is complete, you must provide your users with a custom URL that they use to login each time.
 There is no need to invite anyone to your account because if they exist as a user in your connected IdP's user repository, they can log in with their credentials through the custom URL.